 - Skate Canada/Insurance/Administration Fee

-Skaters must wear a CSA Approved helmet, regardless of age.
+Skaters must wear a CSA Approved hockey helmet, regardless of age.
 See General information above for additional important information.

-Each session is 1 hour in length.
+Each session is 30 minutes.

 - Program fees

 CanSkate programs are offered on Sunday, Tuesday, Thursday and Friday.